-Public transport can be a lifeline for many.
-But 1 in 4 disabled people avoid public transport because of negativity from other passengers.
-We have partnered with the Department for Transport to tackle this important issue for people with dementia.
+We have partnered with the Department for Transport to tackle the important issue of making public transport inclusive for people with dementia.

-1 in 4 disabled people say negative attitudes from other passengers prevent them from using public transport.
+Prior to the pandemic, 1 in 4 disabled people said that negative attitudes from other passengers prevented them from using public transport.

 How train staff can support people with dementia

 Jean, who has dementia, is part of our Ilkeston Focus on Dementia group.